 Much like other plant-based sources, tempeh is a popular option for those following a vegan or vegetarian diet as it is rich in many nutrients.
 Whilst it is high in protein, vitamins and minerals, it is also low in sodium and carbohydrates.
 Clearly, tempeh is both versatile and nutritious, as it is easily flavoured and shares a chewy texture – similar to that of meat.

 Alex Longton, founder of plant-based startup, Tiba Tempeh, said: “Our philosophy is planted in simplicity with our traditional tempeh block being made with just three simple natural ingredients of organic soybeans, live cultures and water.
 For centuries, tempeh has been a staple in Indonesia and our aim is to disrupt the market with an innovative range and marketing campaign to make tempeh mainstream in the UK.”

-Have you got a plant-based alternative that is innovative and award-worthy?
-Enter our World Plant-Based Awards 2020 now to ensure it gains global recognition!
+Have you got a delicious plant-based alternative that is innovative and award-worthy?
+Enter our World Plant-Based Taste Awards 2021 now to ensure it gains global recognition!

 © FoodBev Media Ltd 2020

 World Dairy Innovation Awards – OPEN FOR EARLY BIRD ENTRIES!

 The awards celebrate excellence and innovation across the global dairy industry.